Research Expertise and Interest

 Cohen's research and writing have appeared in Nature; Environmental Politics; Public Culture; The International Journal of Urban and Regional Research; City: Analysis of Urban Change, Theory, Action; NACLA Report on the Americas; The Century Foundation; The Guardian; Time; The Nation; Jacobin; Dissent; and elsewhere.
 He is the co-editor of a special issue of the NACLA Report on the Americas, A Green New Deal for the Americas: Mobilizing for Climate Justice from Above and Below.
 He is co-host of the Hot & Bothered podcast, and has guest-hosted The Dig.

 Cohen is also mobilizing collaborative research for Green New Deal policy development in partnership with social movements and progressive elected officials in the United States and Brazil.
-He led the research for the Green New Deal for Public Housing Act introduced in Congress by Rep. Ocasio-Cortez.
-And he serves on the policy team for People’s Action’s Homes Guarantee campaign.
+He led the research for the Green New Deal for Public Housing Act introduced in Congress by Rep. Ocasio-Cortez and Sen. Sanders.
+He serves on the policy team for People’s Action’s Homes Guarantee campaign.